mbaze/bzpack/README.md

 ### Elias-Gamma Encoding

-The canonical form of the Elias-Gamma code consists of **N** leading zeroes followed by a **(N + 1)**-bit binary number.
-For example, the number 12 is encoded as 000**1100**.
-In his paper "Universal codeword sets and representations of the integers", Peter Elias also proposed an alternative representation in which the bits are interleaved: **1**0**1**0**0**0**0**.
-In this format, the most significant bit is assumed, and the zeroes act as 1-bit flags indicating whether another significant bit follows.
-This representation is particularly well-suited for efficient decoder implementation in assembly language.
-Bzpack adopts this approach with one minor tweak: the flags are inverted.
+Most supported compression formats use Elias-Gamma encoding for offset and length values.
+The canonical Elias-Gamma code has *N* leading zeroes followed by an *(N + 1)*-bit binary number.
+For example, 12 is encoded as 000**1100**.
+In his paper, "Universal codeword sets and representations of the integers", Peter Elias also proposed an alternative representation in which the bits are interleaved.
+In this format, the most significant bit is assumed, and each subsequent significant bit is preceded by a flag bit indicating its presence.
+This representation is well-suited for efficient decoder implementation in assembly language, and
+Bzpack adopts this approach.
 As a result, the actual code for the number 12 becomes 1**1**1**0**1**0**0, where:

 * The most significant bit is not stored.
-* Each subsequent significant bit is preceded by a 1, indicating its presence.
+* Each subsequent significant bit is preceded by a 1.
 * A 0 marks the end of the sequence.

-#### Elias-Gamma 1..N vs 2..N

-The Elias-Gamma code represents positive integers in the range 1..N.
-However, by shifting the range to 2..N, the resulting codewords can sometimes be optimized for the most common match lengths.

-Standard Elias-Gamma code for the range 1..N:
+Elias-Gamma codes represent positive nonzero integers as follows:

 ```
 1: 0
 2: 100